-Eye movement desensitization and reprocessing (EMDR), Harm reduction, Motivational interviewing (MI), Psychodynamic, Solution-focused, Strengths-based
+Eye Movement Desensitization and Reprocessing (EMDR), Harm Reduction, Motivational Interviewing, Psychodynamic, Solution-focused, Strengths-based

 I am a firm believer in the power of genuine and meaningful connection with others and the importance of feeling heard, understood, and seen.
 My approach is to use evidence-based practices to create positive change in my client’s lives and relationships.
 I foster a collaborative relationship to support my clients in meeting their own therapeutic goals.
 Those who have worked with me describe me as thoughtful, nurturing, and genuine.

 BA - Psychology, California State University Los Angeles

 MS - Marriage and Family Therapy, California State University Los Angeles